zyadan/yadan/README.md

 # yadan
 start
-juat to test how to use ti
+just to test how to use ti